Explore the camera’s unique and pivotal role in nonfiction storytelling

 – L. Stager, Searsmont, ME

-In addition to being available as an individual workshop, this course is also Part of the 4-Week Documentary Intensive.
+In addition to being offered on an individual basis, this workshop is also part of the 4-week Nonfiction Cinematography Series.

 Image Credits: Devin Altobello, Sophie Gibbings, Header Image: Skip Klein

 Chris Wairegi is an award-winning Brooklyn-based Cinematographer with experience that runs the gamut of genres; encompassing narrative, documentary, and commercial work for streaming, television and the big screen.
 The daughter of immigrants and product of a multi-cultural upbringing, Chris has a love of discovering and documenting the essence of people, cultures, and stories.
 Chris’ affinity for visual story telling began at a young age with 35mm dark room photography.
 She uses every individual frame to tell the story.